 Those concerns have led to a stalemate between buyers and sellers.
 “There’s just a big gap between buyer and seller expectations,” Frank says.
-“In real estate, the best indication of a change in pricing is a drop-off in transaction volume.
+“In real estate, that tends to be the best indication of a change in pricing as a drop-off in transaction volume.
 On the way down, people are sticky on pricing where they don’t want to sell it.
 But as these loans come due, that’ll be the catalyst to start to force people to sell.”

-Little also saw buyer apprehension in late 2019.
+Little also saw buyer apprehension in late 2019 but says brighter days are ahead.
 “We have heard anecdotally that some buyers are pulling their horns in a bit and being careful not to overcommit,” he says.